HB374 (2025) Compare Changes

 For a tax cap using multiplication factor perRSA 32:5-b, I-b, the wording of the question shall be:

-3 Towns, Cities, Villages Districts, and Unincorporated Places; Municipal Budget Law; Preparation of Budgets; School District Budget Cap.
-Amend RSA 32:5-e, II to read as follows:
+5 Towns, Cities, Villages Districts, and Unincorporated Places; Municipal Budget Law; Preparation of Budgets; School District Budget Cap.
+RSA 32:5-e is repealed and reenacted to read as follows:

 II.
-The annual increase for inflation (IF) shall be either a fixed percentage, an inflation index published by the U.S. Bureau of Labor Statistics as of January 1 , or the annual Municipal Cost Index (MCI) published by American City and County as of January 1.
+The annual increase for inflation (IF) shall be either? a fixed percentage,?annual percentage change of an inflation index published by the U.S. Bureau of Labor Statistics as of October 1, preceding the date of the budget hearing held pursuant to RSA 32:5, I,?or annual percentage change of the Municipal Cost Index (MCI) published by American City and County as of October 1, preceding the date of the budget hearing held pursuant to RSA 32:5, I.

-4 Towns, Cities, Villages Districts, and Unincorporated Places; Municipal Budget Law; Preparation of Budgets; Adoption of School District Budget Cap.
-Amend RSA 32:5-f, IV to read as follows:
+6 Towns, Cities, Villages Districts, and Unincorporated Places; Municipal Budget Law; Preparation of Budgets; Adoption of School District Budget Cap.
+Amend RSA 32:5-f, IV and V to read as follows:

-5 Applicability.
-RSA 32:5-b, I and II, RSA 32:5-c, IV, RSA 32:5-e, II, and RSA 32:5-f, IV, as amended by sections 1, 2, 3, and 4 of this act, shall apply to local tax caps and school district budget caps adopted prior to the effective date of this act and shall not require local amendment or re-adoption by a town or district.
+8 ?
+Applicability. ?RSAs 32:5-b, I-II, 32:5-c, IV-V-a, 32:5-e, I, II, and IV, and 32:5-f, IV-V-a, as amended by sections 1 through 7 of this act, shall apply to local tax caps and school district budget caps adopted prior to the effective date of this act and shall not require local amendment or re-adoption by a town or district.